acidlabsStudios/EmployeeHandbook/how-teams-work.md

 No. The lead designer on the team usually leads the project, but there’s a very close working relationship between that person and everyone else.
 They work together on everything.

 No matter the role, everyone tracks work in the same place, communicates in the same place, etc. That's Basecamp, and definitely not in email.
 When everything’s in one place, everyone knows where things are, where things stand, and everyone can be self-sufficient.
 Splitting work and communication and management across separate tools/products is: highly inefficient, and makes it very difficult for the whole team to see the whole picture.

-How long does a project last?
+## How long does a project last?

-That's a tough one, but we're a fan of three project lengths - six weeks for small projects, 12 weeks for large projects, and for those big government or enterprise projects where the client has the appetite for it, the full 20 weeks for the mature [GDS-style](https://www.gov.uk/service-manual) Discovery-Alpha-Beta-Live project.
+That's a tough one, but we're a fan of three project lengths - six weeks for small projects, 12 weeks for large projects, and for those big government or enterprise projects where the client has the appetite for it, the full 20+ weeks for the mature [GDS-style](https://www.gov.uk/service-manual) Discovery-Alpha-Beta-Live project.

 ## Do we track time?

 Not in the traditional sense.
-We do need to have a sense of time taken, though.
+We do need to have an understanding of time taken, though.
 So that for new projects we can look back to see how to build price based on past work.
 And we track time internally on projects to make sure people aren't overdoing it and that the price of the project isn't exceeded by the cost of the people on it (this should never happen).

 So, you'll (mostly) keep time sheets in Harvest.
 But they don't need to be minute-accurate.
 30-60 minute accuracy is enough.

 We don’t measure efficiency, compare actuals vs. estimates.
 We have the agreed project timeline (around 20 weeks for a Discovery-Alpha-Beta-Live cycle, and different timescales for other work) to get something done.
 How a team decides to get it done during that time is up to them.
 Pricing work is based on value, not time or cost-plus.

 What is important is that we don’t run up to the end and figure out we’re out of time.
 We’re always looking at what’s done, what’s left, and how much time remains.
 Scope is ever changing — adjusting down if we’re running low on time, or ramping up if we find we have more time than we thought.
 It’s a negotiation.
 It’s a very fluid process.
-If things do change, you _need to get the word out, fast_, via your team lead and acidlabs Studios leadership.
+If things do change, you _need to get the word out, fast_, via your team lead and acidlabs leadership.

 ## How is the actual work organised?